Showman007/account-software/README.md

 ### Payment Reversals
 Payments cannot be edited or deleted.
 Instead, admin users can **reverse** a payment, which creates a new entry with the opposite direction.
 Both the original and reversal are preserved for audit purposes.

+### Bill Adjustments (FIFO Payment Allocation)
+When a payment is recorded, it is automatically allocated to the party's outstanding bills in FIFO order (oldest bill first):

+- **Buyer makes a payment** → allocated against their oldest unpaid outbound (sale) bills
+- **Supplier is paid** → allocated against the oldest unpaid inbound (purchase) bills
+- **Payment reversal** → all allocations for that payment are removed and bill balances are restored

+Each bill tracks its total amount, how much has been allocated from payments, and the remaining balance.
+The "Bill Adjustments" tab in the Party Ledger shows a per-bill breakdown with payment details and progress indicators.

+**Example:** A buyer has two bills — Bill A (Rs 50,000) and Bill B (Rs 30,000).
+If they pay Rs 60,000:
+1. Bill A is fully cleared (Rs 50,000 allocated, balance Rs 0)
+2. Bill B is partially paid (Rs 10,000 allocated, balance Rs 20,000)